sthawinke/oosse/README.md

 register(MulticoreParam(nCores))
 ```

-Now estimate the $R^2$ while passing on the cluster object, also an
+Now estimate $R^2$ while passing on the cluster object, also an estimate
-estimate of the computation time is given.
+of the computation time is given.

 ``` r
 library(glmnet)